nianyush/backend/README.md

     assginer INT
 );
 </code></pre>
+# Testing
+1.Launch the server at localhost:8081
+<code>node express.js</code>
-Use test.html to test the functionality
+2.Use test.html to test the functionality